shubhamkumar5051/CLI_App/README.md

 # CLI_App

-developed CLI c++ quiz app under the guidance of tanay pratap neogcamp level zero.
+This is Command line interface c++ quiz app which i made under the guidance of tanay pratap neogcamp level zero.

+User can Answer the question simply typing Yes or No and press Enter

+devloped using nodejs

+hosted using Replit